Coastal Fund Grant Program

 1. Submit a Coastal Fund Grant application through our online application system.
 For detailed instructions on navigating this system, check our Online Application System Walkthrough.

-3. If you submitted a major request (over $1000), our student administrative coordinator will contact you within a few days to schedule a day and time for you to present your project to the Coastal Fund Board.
-All presentations occur during Coastal Fund weekly meetings, which are Tuesday evenings.
+3. If you submitted a major application (over $1000), our student administrative coordinator will contact you within a few days to schedule a day and time for you to present your project to the Coastal Fund Board.
+All presentations occur during Coastal Fund weekly meetings, which are Tuesday evenings and held over Zoom.
 The Board will have read your application ahead of time.
 Applicants are allocated half an hour during which time they are expected to present their project (10-15 minutes) and answer any Board questions (10-15 minutes).

 4. The Board will continue to review applications and will not make any decisions until the end of the quarter.
 You will be notified if your request has been approved at this time.